Revolt of Hasan Khan Salar: Court Rivalry

-After September 1845, Mohammad Shah Qajar was physically weakened, and rumors spread that Mohammad Shah was dying.
+After September 1845, Mohammad Shah Qajar was physically weakened, and rumors spread that he was dying.
 This resulted in the Qajar court dissolving into multiple factions that fought with each other.
-One faction was led by Allah Yar Khan Asif al-Daula, the uncle of Mohammad Shah and governor of Khorasan.
-He despised the Grand Vizier, Hajji Mirza Aghasi, and wanted to take over his position.
+One faction was led by Allah Yar Khan Asef al-Dowleh, the uncle of Mohammad Shah and governor of Khorasan.
+He despised the Grand Vizier, Haji Mirza Aqasi, and wanted to take over his position.
 He failed and thus, he began to think of revolting.
-Asif al-Daula's son, Hasan Khan Salar, began to have ideas of his own and planned to seize Khorasan for himself.
-Mohammed Yusuf mentions that "Hasan Khan Salar, son of Asif al-Daulah, whose mother was the great-great-grandchild of Khaqan, Fath 'Ali Shah, got the idea of revolting, and chanted this verse repeatedly:
+Asef al-Dowleh's son, Hasan Khan Salar, began to have ideas of his own and planned to seize Khorasan for himself.
+Mohammed Yusuf mentions that "Hasan Khan Salar, son of Asef al-Dowleh, whose mother was the great-great-grandchild of Khaqan, Fath 'Ali Shah, got the idea of revolting, and chanted this verse repeatedly: